emer/axon/Rubicon.md

 ## CeM

 For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
 This uses non-learning projections and mostly CeM is redundant with BLA anyway.
 This also elides the function CeL.

+## Central Amygdala: CeM

+ **CeM -> PPTg -> ACh** This pathway drives acetylcholine (ACh) release in response to *changes* in BLA activity from one trial step to the next, so that ACh can provide a phasic signal reflecting the onset of a *new* CS or US, consistent with available data about firing of neurons in the nucleus basalis and CIN (cholinergic interneurons) in the BG [(Sturgill et al., 2020)](#references).
+This ACh signal modulates activity in the BG, so gating is restricted to these time points.
+The `CeM` (central nucleus of the amygdala) provides a summary readout of the BLA activity levels, as the difference between the `Acq - Ext` activity, representing the overall CS activity strength.
+This goes to the `PPTg` (pedunculopontine tegmental nucleus) which computes a temporal derivative of its CeM input, which then drives phasic DA (dopamine, in VTA and SNc anatomically) and ACh, as described in the PVLV model [(Mollick et al., 2020)](#references).

 # SC -> LDT ACh

 In the [Mollick et al. (2020)](#references) version, the PPTg (pedunculopontine tegmentum) directly computed a temporal derivative of amygdala inputs, to account for phasic DA firing only at the *onset* of a CS, when the BLA has sustained CS activity.
 However, updated research shows that this is incorrect, and it is also causes problems functionally in the context of the BOA model.